b05902062/cnn_captcha/README.md

             required parameter -d

-            e.g. python3 ./cnn_captcha.py -d ./images/char-2-epoch-10
+            e.g. python3 ./cnn_captcha.py -d ./images/char-2-sample-10
-            e.g. python3 ./cnn_captcha.py -d ./images/char-2-epoch-10 -l ./images/char-2-epoch-1/30_checkpoint.tar -e 40 -b 16
+            e.g. python3 ./cnn_captcha.py -d ./images/char-2-sample-10 -l ./images/char-2-sample-1/30_checkpoint.tar -e 40 -b 16
-    These command would automatically generate a checkpoint file in the directory passed to -d that can be used to predict images, see below for the prediction part of this program, resume training, and pretrain our model, see examples or the above description on how to use these functionalities.
+    These command would automatically generate a checkpoint file in the directory passed to -d that can be used to predict images, see below for the prediction part of this program, resume training, and pretrain a model, see examples or the above description on how to use these functionalities.
      * more advanced usage:

             possible parameter -d -l -e -b --printEveryBatch --learnRate --weightDecay --grayScale --convLayer --convKernel --fcLayer --pretrainedModel --fixConv required parameter -d

-            e.g. python3 cnn_captcha.py -d images/char-5-epoch-10/ --convLayer 3 --convKernel 7 --fcLayer 4
+            e.g. python3 cnn_captcha.py -d images/char-5-sample-10/ --convLayer 3 --convKernel 7 --fcLayer 4
-            e.g. python3 cnn_captcha.py -d images/char-5-epoch-10/ --learnRate 0.0001 -b 16 --printEveryBatch 1
+            e.g. python3 cnn_captcha.py -d images/char-5-sample-10/ --learnRate 0.0001 -b 16 --printEveryBatch 1
-            e.g. python3 cnn_captcha.py -d images/char-5-epoch-10/ --pretrainedModel ./images/char-2-epoch-10/30_checkpoint.tar --fixConv -e 45 --fcLayer 4
+            e.g. python3 cnn_captcha.py -d images/char-5-sample-10/ --pretrainedModel ./images/char-2-sample-10/30_checkpoint.tar --fixConv -e 45 --fcLayer 4
-            e.g. python3 cnn_captcha.py -d images/char-1-epoch-5/ --grayScale --convLayer 3 --fcLayer 3 -e 10 --printEveryBatch 100
+            e.g. python3 cnn_captcha.py -d images/char-1-sample-5/ --grayScale --convLayer 3 --fcLayer 3 -e 10 --printEveryBatch 100

 * note:

     A larger dataset and appropriate parameter settings, e.g. batchSize, can result in better performance.
 This model can also take in training data generated from other sourses.
 But in order to train this model from them, Please follow the dataset structure generated by gen_captcha.py.

-    Parameter -d is passed a path to a directory that contains a meta file named meta.json, a directory named /test containing testing images, and a directory named /train containing training images.
+    Parameter -d of cnn_captcha.py is passed a path to a directory that contains a meta file named meta.json, a directory named /test containing testing images, and a directory named /train containing training images.
 Try the above small example to see their contents in detail.
 All images should have the same size and have names prefixed by answers for that image.